Frequently Asked Questions

 Q: Is there a monthly subscription?

-A: No. The Klyve executable is free to download and use.
+A: No. The Klyve executable is free to download.
 Klyve follows a “Bring Your Own Key” (BYOK) model.
-You pay your preferred LLM provider directly for API usage.
-This gives you complete control over your operational costs and model choices.
+You pay your preferred LLM provider directly for API usage, giving you complete control over costs.

-Q: How does Klyve determine the implementation plan for a sprint?
+Q: How does Klyve determine the implementation plan?

-A: Klyve reads your selected Backlog Items and cross-references them with your Technical Specification and existing codebase.
-It uses a planning algorithm to determine the most logical sequence of changes (e.g., Database Schema $\rightarrow$ Backend Logic $\rightarrow$ API Layer) to minimize dependencies and conflicts.
+A: Klyve reads your selected Backlog Items and cross-references them with your Technical Specification.
+It uses a planning algorithm to determine the most logical sequence of changes (e.g., Database Schema → Backend Logic → API Layer) to minimize dependencies.

 Q: What should I do if a Regression Test fails at the end of a sprint?